localvoid/ivi/documentation/advanced/issues.md

 }
 ```

+## Web Components

+There are no proper support for Web Components right now, and there are no plans to add it until they will start getting
+widespread adoption.

+It is still possible to use Web Components, ivi just doesn't have a nice API to work with them.

 ## Multiple ivi instances in one document

 Application will work when there is only one ivi instance.
 Building application that depends on several different